AI slop: In advertising

 In the same month, Activision posted various advertisements and posters for fake video games such as "Guitar Hero Mobile", "Crash Bandicoot: Brawl", and "Call of Duty: Zombie Defender" that were all made using generative AI on platforms such as Facebook and Instagram, which many labelled as AI slop.
 The intention of the posts was later stated to act as a survey for interest in possible titles by the company.
 The Italian brainrot AI trend was widely adopted by advertisers as an attempt to adjust to younger audiences.

+During Super Bowl LX in the United States in 2026, the vodka brand Svedka aired an AI-generated commercial featuring two robots, apparently male and female, drinking Svedka while dancing at a club.
+The ad was met with heavy criticism from Super Bowl viewers, and many took to social media to express their disdain.
+Svedka claimed that the ad was a collaboration between AI and human creativity, as the AI was trained on a TikTok video that won an open call for dance routines.
+In March 2026, researchers at the cybersecurity firm DoubleVerify identified a network of more than 200 websites publishing AI-generated content.
+The operation, called "AutoBait", used templated prompts in a large language model to produce articles and images designed primarily to generate advertising revenue.